How Do We Mitigate Risk?

-Cash Invested by Borrower IE Loan to Cost: Arguably, the #1 determination of the success of a loan is the cash invested by the borrower.
-We believe strongly in the “old school” principles of lending; 20% down by the borrower drastically decreases the risk of default.
-On average DLP funds, less than 75% loan to cost; requiring the borrower to invest 25% of the purchase price plus 25% of the renovation costs out of his/her pocket at the purchase of the property.
+Cash Invested by Borrower (Loan to Cost): Arguably, the #1 determination of the success of a loan is the cash invested by the borrower.
+We believe strongly in the “old school” principles of lending: 20% down by the borrower drastically decreases the risk of default.
+On average, DLP funds 73% loan to cost, requiring the borrower to invest 25% of the purchase price plus 25% of the renovation costs out of pocket at the purchase of the property.

 Hazard Insurance: Our private note investors are secured through hazard insurance in the event anything happens to the property, such as a fire or flood.
 The insurance payout goes to the investor before the property owner can receive the funds.

 Escrow of Rehab Funds: When DLP Capital Partners lends money to any borrowers outside of DLP Capital Partners and its executive team, all rehab funds are held in escrow with DLP Capital Partners and are only released after each stage of the renovation is complete.